What is Project Management at Soliant?

 Project Managers wear many hats.
 We aren’t only Project Managers; we are also Scrum Masters, team supporters, client advocates, and account managers.
 There is much more to a project manager than just making sure things go smoothly in terms of budget, timeline, and scope.

 Project Managers are people who want to see your project be a success.
-We want to make sure both the client and development team are happy and will do everything we can to make sure everyone stays happy.
+We make sure both the client and development team are happy.
 Project Managers serve both the client and the development team.
-They help to make sure the team doesn’t become overburdened and make sure client needs are not just satisfied but met beyond expectation.
-We care about the work that is being done and want to see a positive impact being made to your business.
+They help to make sure the team doesn’t become overburdened.
+They not only meet client needs but endeavor to go above and beyond.
+We care about the work and want to see a positive impact being made to your business.
 We rally for the project and the team.
-We continue to take care of the non-development work so that the team can keep doing the work they love to do so that your project and business can be a success.
+Project managers take care of the non-development work so that the development team can focus on the work they love.
+They ensure your project success.

 Leave a Comment